 In connection with lending activities, QNB periodically establishes impairment allowances for loan losses, which are recorded in its income statement.
 QNB's overall level of impairment allowances is based upon its assessment of prior loss experience, the volume and type of lending being conducted, collateral held, industry standards, past due loans, economic conditions and other factors related to the recoverability of various loans.
-Although QNB endeavours to establish an appropriate level of impairment allowances based on expected credit losses determined in accordance with IFRS 9 and incorporating forward looking parameter estimates and probabilistic scenarios, it might be possible, for example, due to economic stress situations or changes in the regulatory environment, that QNB has to significantly increase its impairment allowances for loan losses.
+Although QNB endeavours to establish an appropriate level of impairment allowances based on incurred loss, it might be possible, for example due to economic stress situations or changes in the regulatory environment, that QNB has to significantly increase its impairment allowances for loan losses.